Epidemiological Profile of HIV/AIDS in Minnesota

 HIV Diagnoses in Greater Minnesota

-In 2012, there were 46 cases diagnosed in greater Minnesota, this represents the highest number of new diagnoses in greater Minnesota in the past decade.
-This represents a 35 percent increase from 2011 when there were 34 cases diagnosed in greater Minnesota.
-While the concentration of new HIV/AIDS infections is in the TGA (89%), there are notable differences between Greater Minnesota and the TGA in the racial and risk category distribution of those infected.
+In 2013, there were 47 cases of HIV diagnosed in greater Minnesota, this represents the highest number of new diagnoses in greater Minnesota in the past decade.
+While new HIV/AIDS infections in 2013 were concentrated in the TGA (84%), there are notable differences between Greater Minnesota and the TGA in the racial and risk category distribution of those infected.

 Mode of Exposure

 While most the risk category distributions are similar for Greater MN and the TGA there are a few interesting differences.
-The proportion of new infections between 2010 and 2012 attributed to MSM, MSM/IDU and heterosexual contact with some with or at risk for HIV are similar in the TGA and Greater Minnesota.
-However, MSM account for a greater percentage of cases in the TGA (55%) than in Greater MN (40%).
-Additionally, the percentage of heterosexual cases is higher in Greater MN (31%) than in the TGA (19%).
+The proportion of new diagnoses attributed to MSM, MSM/IDU and heterosexual contact with some with or at risk for HIV are similar in the TGA and Greater Minnesota.
+However, MSM account for a slightly greater percentage of cases in the TGA (52%) than in Greater MN (48%).
+Additionally, the percentage of heterosexual cases is slightly higher in Greater MN (25%) than in the TGA (22%).

 Age at Diagnosis

-Persons aged 13-24 years made up 17 percent of the new cases in Greater Minnesota while accounting for 21 percent of the new cases in the TGA between 2011 and 2013.
+Persons aged 13-24 years made up 14% of the new cases in Greater Minnesota while accounting for 19% of the new cases in the TGA between 2011 and 2013.
 However there is no difference in persons diagnosed over the age of 45 in Greater Minnesota compared to the TGA, as they accounted for 28% of new diagnoses in Greater Minnesota between 2012 and 2014 compared to 27% of the cases in the TGA during this time period.

 HIV Treatment Cascade among people living in Greater Minnesota